Cross-border overview: sanctions enforcement

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-The use of trade and financial sanctions by the European Union and, by extension, the United Kingdom has increased markedly over the past decade.
-Between 2010 and 2011, the number of EU sanctions decisions trebled, jumping from 22 to 69.1 Many of the new decisions related to a small group of countries, which included Libya, Syria and Iran.2 Nevertheless, the dramatic increase in use of sanctions by the EU indicates a foreign policy shift that has not reversed itself.
+The use of trade and financial sanctions by the EU and, by extension, the UK has increased markedly over the last decade.
+Between 2010 and 2011, the number of EU sanctions decisions trebled, jumping from 22 to 69.1 Many of the new decisions related to a small group of countries that included Libya, Syria and Iran.2 Nevertheless, the dramatic increase in use of sanctions by the EU indicates a foreign policy shift that has not reversed itself.
 Given this shift, it is important for businesses based or operating in the UK and Europe to understand the increasingly complex web of applicable sanctions regimes.
-These include the United Nations, EU and UK regimes, as well as the US regime, which has broad extraterritorial reach.
+These include the UN, EU and UK regimes, as well as the US regime, which has broad extraterritorial reach.

-In this article, we provide an overview of these various sanctions regimes as well as the types of sanctions imposed.
+In this chapter we provide an overview of these various sanction regimes as well as the types of sanctions imposed.
 We describe the mechanics of sanctions enforcement as well as some recent illustrative cases.
 Finally, we discuss practical steps that businesses should consider in order to ensure compliance with applicable sanctions regimes.

 Types of sanctions

 For the purposes of this discussion, we focus on financial and trade sanctions.
-Financial sanctions limit access to funds or financial services by sanctioned individuals or entities and can include measures such as the seizing of bank accounts, freezing of assets, prohibitions on capital movement and provision of investment services, loans and insurance services.3 Trade sanctions generally prohibit trade in a specific good or commodity (eg, oil, timber, diamonds), or service (eg, technical services).4 They can also include arms embargoes and export controls on ‘dual-use’ items (ie, goods, software and technologies that are normally used for civilian purposes, but may also have military applications, or contribute to the proliferation of weapons of mass destruction).
+Financial sanctions limit access to funds and/or financial services by sanctioned individuals or entities and can include measures such as the seizing of bank accounts, freezing of assets, prohibitions on capital movement and provision of investment services, loans and insurance services.3 Trade sanctions generally prohibit trade in a specific good or commodity (eg, oil, timber, diamonds), or service (eg, technical services).4 They can also include arms embargoes and export controls on ‘dual-use’ items (ie, goods, software and technologies that are normally used for civilian purposes, but may also have military applications or contribute to the proliferation of weapons of mass destruction) and strict defence-related products.

 The EU acts on UN measures by adopting a common position.
-The EU also independently adopts sanctions in accordance with the specific objectives of the EU Common Foreign and Security Policy (CFSP),6 namely:
+The EU also independently adopts sanctions in accordance with the specific objectives of the EU Common Foreign and Security Policy (CFSP).5

 A large number of the EU sanction regimes are ‘targeted’, meaning the restriction is focused on individuals or organisations.
-However, some EU sanctions regimes target all the individuals or entities in a particular country, such as Iran.7
+However, some EU sanction regimes target all individuals and/or entities in a particular country, such as the now lifted sanctions targeting Iran.6

 HM Treasury is responsible for administering and enforcing financial sanctions in the UK.
-This work is carried out by its Financial Sanctions Unit (FSU).
-EU sanctions have direct effect in the United Kingdom and impose obligations on UK persons to freeze the assets of designated persons, refrain from making funds and economic resources available to them and any other financial prohibitions or restrictions.
-The UK may then enact statutory instruments that make it a criminal offence in the United Kingdom to breach a particular EU Regulation.8 Typically, a new statutory instrument is passed in relation to each new group of sanctions targets.
+This work has historically been carried out by its Financial Sanctions Unit (FSU), which was replaced in April 2016 by the Office of Financial Sanctions Implementation (OFSI).
+EU sanctions have direct effect in the UK and impose obligations on UK persons to freeze the assets of designated persons, refrain from making funds and economic resources available to them and any other financial prohibitions or restrictions.
+The UK may then enact statutory instruments that make it a criminal offence in the UK to breach a particular EU Regulation.7 Typically, a new statutory instrument is passed in relation to each new group of sanctions targets.8

-The FSU maintains a consolidated list of sanctions targets that includes the names of individuals and entities that have been listed by the UN, the EU or the United Kingdom under specific financial sanctions legislation.9 The FSU updates the consolidated list whenever the UK financial sanctions regime is updated.
+The OFSI maintains a consolidated list of sanctions targets that includes the names of individuals and entities that have been listed by the UN, the EU and/or the UK under specific financial sanctions legislation.9 The OFSI updates the consolidated list whenever the UK financial sanctions regime is updated.

-The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) administers and enforces US economic sanctions, which implement UN measures and address US national security concerns, foreign policy goals and economic interests.
-The US Commerce Department’s Bureau of Industry and Security, the New York District Attorney and the Federal Reserve also enforce some aspects of US sanctions.
-US sanctions apply to activities that take place in the United States or involve a ‘US person’.
-OFAC regulations define ‘US person’ very widely to include US citizens and permanent residents, and companies organised under the laws of the United States, as well as companies operating in the US, wherever they are registered, and the non-US branches of US companies.10 The foreign subsidiaries of US companies are also covered in certain cases, such as with respect to the sanctions imposed against Cuba and Iran.
+The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) administers and enforces most US economic sanctions, which implement UN measures and/or address US national security concerns, foreign policy goals and economic interests.
+The US Commerce Department’s Bureau of Industry and Security (BIS), the New York District Attorney and the Federal Reserve also enforce some aspects of US sanctions.
+US sanctions generally restrict activities that take place in the United States or involve a ‘US person’.
+OFAC regulations define ‘US person’ very widely to include US citizens, permanent residents, persons present in the United States, as well as companies organised under the laws of the United States and the non-US branches of US companies.10 The foreign subsidiaries of US companies are also restricted in certain cases, such as with respect to the sanctions imposed against Cuba and Iran.
+Moreover, non-US persons and companies can face penalties under US sanctions law for ‘causing’ a violation by a US person.11 Non-US persons also could face sanctions of their own, and be cut off from the US market for engaging in certain activity involving Iran or Hezbollah under so-called ‘secondary sanctions’.

 UK sanctions enforcement